ajbodev/ajbodev.github.io/app/content/tech/react-plain-es5.md

 Understanding well the fundamentals of your technology - that's always good.
 With React, having a good understanding of JavaScript concepts (how to use 'call'; what 'new' does; scope vs context; inheritance via prototypes) will allow you to break out of the React (or [insert framework here]) blackbox.

 React is here to stay, and so is JavaScript.
-If React ever fades in importance (like jQuery?), another JavaScript framework (or web assembly?) will take it's place, and your understanding of fundamental JS concepts will carry over.
+If React ever fades in importance, like with jQuery, another JavaScript framework will take it's place, and your understanding of fundamental JS concepts will carry over.

 **3) It allows you to use React in non-standard scenarios**